sontung/boom/README.md

 ## Boom

+## 26th Feb, 2015

+Code the template of the map and complete the story of the game.
+Each of the player try to find a key that gives them the permission to open the door.
+Who is able to open the door first is the winner.

 ## 24th Feb, 2015

 Add the ability to create multiple monster at a time, and each of them comes out once